clarkgrangerc/DM-SL/Assignment-1.md

 In the figure 2.1. we can see the negative relation between the mileage and the price, as expected.

-The following steep is divide our data between the test and train data for both variables.
+The following step is divide our data between the test and train data for both variables.
 After that, we generate random samples of our subsets of data.
 Then, we calculate the rsme generated at each level of K in our k nearest neighbor model for price of a 350 s class given the